CyVerse-learning-materials/learning-materials-home/platform_guides.rst

 Platform Guides
 ===============

-CyVerse offers an interconnected series of platforms, tools and services.
+CyVerse offers a series of interconnected platforms, tools and services.
 These guides will help you navigate the top-level user platforms.

 Discovery Environment
 ---------------------

-Use hundreds of bioinformatics apps and manage data in the CyVerse Data Store from a simple web interface.
+Use hundreds of informatics apps and manage data in the CyVerse Data Store from the Discovery Environment's simple web interface.
 The Visual Interactive Computing Environment (VICE) is a part of the Discovery Environment.
-It introduces common Integrated Development Environments (IDEs) such as Project Jupyter Notebooks & Lab, RStudio, Shiny Apps and Linux Desktop.
+It introduces common Integrated Development Environments (IDEs) such as Project Jupyter Notebooks & Lab, RStudio, Shiny apps and Linux Desktop.

-- |Discovery Environment 2.0 Guide|
 - |VICE Guide|
-- |Legacy (old) Discovery Environment Guide|
+- |Discovery Environment Guide|

 Atmosphere
 ----------